jltsiren/simple-sds/README.md

 ## Notes

 * The included `.cargo/config.toml` sets the target CPU to `native`.
-* This probably assumes that `usize` is a 64-bit integer.
+* This crate assumes that `usize` is a 64-bit integer.